-Our shared time together in class will focus on learning collaboratively and experientially through a variety of embodied experiences and exercises.
-This will inform your creative engagement in the two assignments as you apply our work together into your artistic process through your personal engagement in the assignments.
+Our shared time together in class will focus primarily on learning collaboratively and experientially through a variety of embodied experiences and exercises to help you build embodied skills to support your presentation and performance work.
+These explorations will inform your creative engagement in the two assignments as you apply our work together into your artistic process through your personal engagement in the assignments.